What is Cayenne Pepper?

 Cayenne pepper alone or as a powder directly placed on the skin can cause blistering and burns.
 Always use gloves while dealing with cayenne peppers when cooking or using cosmetic products like capsaicin cream.
 Dilute it with oil or combine with water and flour to make a paste before putting it on the skin.
 Avoid contact with your nose, mouth and eyes and always wash your hands after handling cayenne pepper or anything else containing capsaicin (x).

-Children under the age of 2 shouldn’t be given cayenne pepper in any form due to the reactions that may occur.
-Do not use topical products containing cayenne pepper too frequently.
+Children under the age of 2 shouldn’t be given the pepper in any form due to the reactions that may occur.
+Do not use topical products containing the pepper too frequently.
 Repetitive use may cause nerve damage in some individuals (x).

-Cayenne pepper pills and cayenne pepper supplements may cause a burning sensation in the stomach, throat or rectum of some individuals who are sensitive to cayenne pepper.
+Cayenne pepper pills and cayenne pepper supplements may cause a burning sensation in the stomach, throat or rectum of some individuals who are sensitive to it.
 To prevent these reactions, add the

 cayenne powder in small amounts to food.